zhehaowang/zhehao.me/book-notes/science-of-cooking/readme.md

 * Being fed grass or grain has more impact on flavor.
   * Grain-fed muscle has more flavorful fat, is less acidic, and contains pleasant-tasting substances called lactones, while grass-fed cows' meat can have a bitter, grassy flavor.
   * Leaner grass-fed cows store their fat just under the skin.
 The meat of grain-fed cows tends to be well-marbled throughout.
+  * Grass-fed cows have to work harder for their food, so are smaller and leaner.
+  * Although grass-fed meat has less fat, the fat it has contains more essential omega-3s, known for their health benefits, than grain-fed cows.
+(The amount of omega-3 is low compared to the quantities in foods such as oily fish, but this does give grass-fed meat a slight nutritional edge over grain-fed beef.)
+  * Many find grain-fed meat flavorful and tender due to its marbling, which makes it less prone to drying out when cooked.
+Grain-fed beef is described as having a rich, “beefy” flavor.
 * If meat isn’t stored or transported with care, this affects quality.
 High demand for organic means it can travel far and be stored for a long period of time.
 A nonorganic farm rearing humanely treated animals slaughtered and sold locally is likely to be superior.

 ##### Does heritage / breed matter?